teachingworkshops/g05-intro-git-and-github-d04/README.md

 ```

-You have been stranded on Mars, explore the base, gather resources and survive
+Your spaceship has crashed on Mars and you've been stranded on Mars, explore the base, gather resources needed and survive
 until you are retrieved.

 ```